alvin-tosh/Infosec-and-Hacking-Scripts/OSINT/Twitter/README.md

-## TWINT SCRIPTS: Twitter Intelligence Tool
+## TWINT: Twitter Intelligence Tool
 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)
 ### Install Twint to mess with these scripts.
 Share or contribute your twint scripts as well.